thomasrotter/Redis-Cache-Extension/README.md

-##Railo Redis Cache Extension
+##Lucee Redis Cache Extension

 The redis driver is based on Jedis.
 While this is a very robust driver and Redis is amaxing this project has to be considered in Beta stage.
 Feel free to fork it and provide your feedbacks.

 ###Installation

-Install the extension from the railo extension store in railo admin.
+Install the extension from the Lucee extension store in Lucee admin.
 Please note that the extension is installable only in the *server* admin.
 This means that is not possible to install it for a single web context.

 ###Create and configure the cache